Private Dancer (Tina Turner song)

-"Private Dancer" is a song made famous in 1984 by American singer Tina Turner.
-First recorded by British rock band Dire Straits, it was written by the group's lead vocalist Mark Knopfler and produced by John Carter for Turner's fifth solo album of the same name.
-Released as the album's fifth single, the track reached number seven on the US Billboard Hot 100 and number three on the US R&B chart.
+"Private Dancer" is a song written by British musician Mark Knopfler and recorded by singer Tina Turner, first released in October 1984.
+The song was intended to be for Knopfler’s band Dire Straits, but was never fully recorded or released by the band.
+He ended up giving the song to Turner, with her recording being produced by John Carter for her fifth solo album of the same name and released as the album's fifth single.
+In a fresh recording session, Dire Straits (minus Knopfler) backed Jeff Beck on lead guitar and Straits' touring saxophonist, Mel Collins.
+The track reached number seven on the US Billboard Hot 100 and number three on the US R&B chart.
 The song had moderate international success, reaching number 26 on the UK Singles Chart.

 Background

-The song was intended for Dire Straits' fourth album Love over Gold.
+The song was initially intended for Dire Straits' 1982 album Love over Gold.
 The instruments were recorded, but Mark Knopfler considered the lyrics unsuitable for a male singer, so the track was dropped from the project.
-Legal restrictions prevented the original recording being used by Tina Turner, so two years later it was remade by members of Dire Straits.
-Terry Williams replaced the original drummer Pick Withers.
-Knopfler did not appear on the track and was replaced by Jeff Beck.
+Legal restrictions prevented the original recording being used by Tina Turner, so two years later it was remade by members of Dire Straits (minus Knopfler).
+Terry Williams replaced the original drummer, Pick Withers.
+Lead guitar was performed by Jeff Beck.
 Turner told DJ Roger Scott:

 Knopfler once said the song was ruined due to "them drafting in Jeff Beck to play the world's second-ugliest guitar solo".

+The song shares the same tune as the song "Love over Gold" which had been recorded by Dire Straits two years previously and later released as a live single.